To most difficult thing for me is a portrait. You have to try and put your camera between the skin of a person and his shirt. – Henri Cartier-Bresson

 Don’t neglect the possibility of improvising backgrounds.
 There’s more to life in the studio than a seamless paper on a roll.
 You might be amazed at what can be done with ordinary materials such as crumpled paper, corrugated cardboard, and bits of fabric.

 When shooting outside, remember to keep in mind both the background and the portrait subject in the foreground.
 Before during, and after you make a casual portrait outdoors, or an environmental portrait in the condition that you don’t entirely control, check your composition.
 If there’s a visual flaw in the background, try to fix it-for example, by moving your camera position, or by asking your subject to move.

 Another possibility with portraits, even those take outdoors, is to bring your own background.
 It’s easy to pop a black cloth into position, and all of a sudden have an uncluttered background that presents your subject with clarity.

-Composing portraits is great deal like composing any photograph.
+Composing portraits is great to deal like composing any photograph.
 You need to consider the formal aspects of composition; the lines, shapes, patterns, framing, and colors involved.
-For this aspect of portrait composition, it is often helpful to think of your subject as a landscape.
-It really doesn’t matter whether you are photographing a starlet in hula hoop or a dramatic mountainside; composition is composition.
+For this aspect of portrait composition, it is often helpful to think of your subject like a landscape.
+It really doesn’t matter whether you are photographing a starlet in a hula hoop or a dramatic mountainside; the composition is composition.

 As with any photograph, how you compose your portrait will telegraph to the viewer what is important within the image.
 You need to take care to place subjects within your frames and in relationship to other elements of the image in a way that is visually interesting and tells a story.